 Lentil and Potato Stew

 This hearty lentil and potato stew is loaded with vitamins and nutrients.
-Simple ingredients – brown lentils, sweet carrots and earthy potatoes- are the base for this delicious and Moroccan-spiced stew.
+Not only is it healthy, it’s easy on the waistline and the wallet.
+Brown lentils, sweet carrots and earthy potatoes are the base for this delicious and Moroccan-spiced stew that’s ready in about 40 minutes.

 Lentil and Potato stew in Dutch oven with serving spoon.